 Diversity, Equity, and Inclusion Initiatives

-Current Departmental DEI-related Activities
+Recent Departmental DEI-related Highlights

 - The Department of Psychological Science was awarded a $50,000 grant from the Tennessee Board of Regents (TBR) for Student, Engagement, Retention and Success (SERS) for fiscal year 2022.
 The goal of the grant is to help offset research, conference travel, or internship/field experience expenses for students of color, low-income, or disability.
 Students must have made a grade of A or B in both PSYC 2010 Stats and PSYC 3180 Research Methods.
 Students that earn a C in one of the classes may also be considered.
 This grant is led by Dr. Brian Hock (PI), and supported by Drs.
 Kimberly Coggins, Eva Gibson, Kevin Harris, Emily Pica, and Kymmalett Ross, M.S.